Debunking the Myths of Dividend Investing

 - Don’t overpay for growth, so screen for companies with a Price to Earnings Growth (“PEG”) of less than 1.

 - Finally, I want dividend safety over the long-term.
 Screen for companies with a payout ratio of less than 50%.
 This gives us a margin of safety.
 If EPS doesn’t grow, there is still sufficient dividend coverage.
+Learn how to better manage your student loan debt, and explore refinancing to a lower rate with cash back offers!

 From there I have my list of dividend stocks that I’d like to screen further, which includes the following criteria: